 I once worked on a newly remodeled house in which the son’s bedroom was uninhabitable for large periods of time in the summer.
 The problem was can lights (photo left) coupled with a huge negative pressure because the central return for the second floor was placed inside this bedroom.
 Really!
 When the air conditioner ran, it sucked lots of hot attic air right into the room, and the ceiling near those lights got to temperatures well above 100° F.

-Another problem with vaulted ceilings, at least here in the Southeast, is that builders use 'tradeoffs' to put in less insulation than is required for flat ceilings.
-Here in Atlanta, code requires R-30 for flat ceilings, but builders typically use R-19 in vaulted ceilings.
+Another problem with vaulted ceilings, at least here in the Southeast, is that builders use “tradeoffs” to put in less insulation than is required for flat ceilings.
+Here in Atlanta, code requires R-38 for ceilings, but builders can use tradeoffs to put as little as R-20 in vaulted ceilings.
 Couple that with a higher temperature difference because the roof is very hot, and you can get a lot of heat gain here.

 One more problem is that vaulted ceilings are often vented, meaning that there’s a baffle at the top of the cavity meant to allow outside air to come in at the bottom and exit at the top, to keep the roof a bit cooler and let less heat flow into the house.
 The problem is that air doesn’t think like we do.
 It’s crafty.
 It’s devious.
 It does whatever it wants to do, despite all our planning and technology.

-It sees the gap above the baffle (blue arrow), but it also sees that nice space to run right through the fiberglass batt below the baffle (upper red arrow).
+The photo above shows what often happens with fiberglass batts in vented cathedral ceiling assemblies.
+The air sees the gap above the insulation (red arrow), which is where it’s supposed to go.
+But it also sees that nice space to run right through the fiberglass batt below the baffle (yellow arrow).
 Remember, fiberglass insulation does not stop air flow.
-Sometimes it even sees gaps below the fiberglass batt (lower red arrow) and runs right along the ceiling drywall.
+Sometimes it even sees gaps below the fiberglass batt (blue arrow) and runs right along the ceiling drywall.

 Why a Bigger Air Conditioner May Not Help